Abed Al Kadiri’s curatorial statement:

 Works from the Mazen & Loulia Soueid collection.

 Unexpected Trove—The Unseen Works of Hussein Madi was accompanied by a limited-edition catalogue published by Dongola Books, featuring an analytical essay by art historian Dr Marie Tomb and a text by journalist and editor Rebecca Proctor.

-The exhibition is taking place under the patronage of the Italian Embassy in Lebanon, and in collaboration with Christie’s.
+The exhibition was placed under the patronage of the Italian Embassy in Lebanon, and took place in collaboration with Christie’s.